Ice (Dukaj novel): Critical reception

-In his review Wojciech Orliński writes that unlike many previous books by Dukaj, this one has excellent action, and names it a "sensational novel par excellence", and compares it to books by Ludlum (albeit in the science-fiction, alternate history genre).
+In his review Wojciech Orliński writes that unlike many previous books by Dukaj, this has excellent action, and names it a "sensational novel par excellence", and compares it to books by Robert Ludlum (albeit in the science-fiction, alternate history genre).

+Analysis

+The work has been classified as "white steampunk", a subgenre of Polish science fiction using steampunk aesthetics and set in Imperial Russia.